 I never thought I’d know so much about coins, voting machinery, segregation, polio, salsa music, or the flag that inspired the national anthem.
 Or that I’d get to work in the same building as a 920-pound Calder mobile and the only Leonardo da Vinci portrait in the Americas.
 It’s all in a day’s work when you’re employed by world-class museums and I feel very blessed to have been a part of it.

 After graduating with a masters degree in museum studies from The George Washington University in 2007, I was thrilled to return a few years later to teach the only technology-centered course in the program, Museums and Technology (2010-2012).
-I currently teach graduate classes for Johns Hopkins University’s museum studies program, where I am able to share my expertise with the next generation of online communicators as well as learn and be inspired by students.
+I currently teach graduate classes for Johns Hopkins University’s museum studies program and Georgetown University’s museum studies program where I am able to share my expertise with the next generation of online communicators as well as learn and be inspired by students.

-I am active with the Museum Computer Network (currently on of the Board of Directors).
-I previously served (2013-2015) on the Editorial Advisory Board for the Exhibitionist journal (part of the National Association for Museum Exhibition) and helped manage social media outreach.
+I am active with the Museum Computer Network (currently on of the Board of Directors and Chair of the Marketing Committee).
+I previously served (2013-2015) on the Editorial Advisory Board for the Exhibitionist journal (part of the National Association for Museum Exhibition).
 I also served on the board of directors for my regional museum association, the Mid-Atlantic Association of Museums (2008-2011).